vuejs/apollo/packages/docs/data/suspense.md

 </template>
 ```

-## Error Handling
+## Error handling

-Suspense doesn't handle errors automatically.
-Combine it with Vue's `onErrorCaptured` hook or an error boundary component:
+Suspense does not handle errors directly.
+Combine it with `onErrorCaptured` or an error-boundary component:

 ```vue
 <script setup>